Souvik-0612/Bridge/system_notes.md

 Perhaps it is useful to separate auctions XYNT and XYZ.

 ### 1m-1M-1NT
+Let us consider bin reverse to the 4 or splinter for the 3 support happily, not showing extras.
+5-4-2-2 can non-jump bid the 4 card suit at whatever level
-Let us consider bidding after 1m-1M-1NT, where oM and om denote other major and other minor.
+  4. 1M-2d-2M is 6.
+The pdding after 1m-1M-1NT, where oM and om denote other major and other minor.

 1m-1M-1NT-?